streamdata-gallery-organizations/the-new-york-times/_listings/the-new-york-times/moviesv2reviewssearch-json-get-openapi.md

 x-collection-name: The New York Times
 x-complete: 0
 info:
-  title: New York Times Move Review Search
+  title: The New York Times Movie Review Search
   description: With the Movie Reviews API, you can search New York Times movie reviews
     by keyword and get lists of NYT Critics' Picks.
   termsOfService: https://developer.nytimes.com/tou